-If we think of deception as false information disguised as true, it follows that methods of information disguise are usually the first “orange-flags” to suspend our “truth-default” assumptions (Levine, 2020) that people are telling the truth.
-In other words, early information anomalies are often the “trigger events” that suspend our belief and arouse our deeper curiosity.
+If we think of deception as false information disguised as true, it follows that methods of information disguise will often be the first “orange-flags” to suspend our “truth-default” assumptions (Levine, 2020) that people are being cooperative and telling the truth.
+Early information anomalies are often the “trigger events” that suspend our naive expectations and arouse our deeper curiosity.
 And once our natural assumptions of truth and cooperation are suspended, deception detection results from further analysis and corroboration.
-To the extent deception is strategically disguised information that exploits our normal social expectations, we have to understand our own believability biases and why we assume cooperation and veracity so often and readily.
+To the extent deception is strategically disguised information that exploits our natural perceptual expectations, we must understand our own believability biases and why we assume cooperation and veracity so often and readily.

 Information management is a part of all our lives

 We all understand and accept our professional, legal and ethical disclosure boundaries in personal and professional contexts; where information is managed for valid reasons.
 Conversely, we also understand how information can be manipulated for purely transactional or self-serving reasons.
 But if you think about the last time you were managing problematic information that challenged these constraints, you may recall wanting to avoid or reduce unwanted conversations or, if compelled to have the difficult conversation, avoid problematic topics.
-Perhaps you were directly asked to address problematic issues, and you manipulated, filtered or “bent the truth” with careful phrasing?
+Perhaps you were directly asked to address problematic issues, and you manipulated, filtered or bent the truth with strategic phrasing?

-In situations where you haven’t been able to avoid the conversation or avoid discussion of a problem once in one, and your evasive answers have not been accepted; you may have experienced having to think on your feet under cognitive pressure to improvise an acceptable answer - to the extent of having to commit to a lie.
+In situations where you haven’t been able to avoid the conversation or avoid discussion of a problem once in one, and your evasive answers have not been accepted; you may have experienced having to think on your feet under cognitive pressure to improvise an acceptable answer - having to commit to a lie.

 These strategic layers of information management are familiar enough to all of us once it’s pointed out.
 Most of us can recall a time when effortful impression-management required that we adopt an honest and believable demeanour; sound plausible and present as motivated by moral principles while strategically managing problematic information.

 Adaptive strategies to hide or disguise problematic information aim to reduce exposure or disclosure risks beneath social and cognitive camouflage.
 However, such strategies work in some contexts, and for some audiences, better than others.
-Avoiding, managing or manipulating information becomes more difficult the more informed the recipient is - the more able they are to detect information anomalies.
-This is where your domain expertise matters greatly.
+Avoiding, managing or manipulating information becomes more difficult the more informed the audience is - the more able they are to detect information anomalies.
+This is where your domain expertise matters a great deal.

 To achieve this we need to understand how information is: 1) managed in context and conversation, 2) strategically manipulated and 3) processed by deceptive interviewees in real time.